mpolden/unp/README.md

 and uses SFV files to determine completeness.
 The `script` handler calls the specified `PostCommand` without any processing or completeness checks.

-`MinDepth` sets the minimum depth allowed to trigger the handler.
-A `MinDepth` of `4` would allow files in `/home/foo/videos/bar` to trigger an event.
+`MinDepth` sets the minimum path depth allowed to trigger the handler.
+A `MinDepth` of `4` would allow the path `/home/foo/videos/bar.mkv` to trigger an event.
+Path depth counts all path segments, including the file.

 `MaxDepth` sets the maximum depth allowed to trigger the handler.
 A `MaxDepth` of `5` would allow files in `/home/foo/videos/bar/baz` to trigger an event.